gofer-engine/gofer-engine.github.io/msg-class/extrapolating.md

 - Component Index
 - Sub-Component Index

-Repition Indexes are optional and can be omitted.
+Repetition Indexes are optional and can be omitted.
 If omitted on a repeating segment/field, then an array of values will be returned.

 For example to get all LAN segments you can use the get path `LAN`.

-If you wanted just one of the segments, you would add in the repition index, for example `LAN[2]` would return the second LAN segment.
+If you wanted just one of the segments, you would add in the repetition index, for example, `LAN[`2]` would return the second LAN segment.

-Repition Indexes are always syntactically wrapped in square brackets. e.g. `[2]`
+Repetition Indexes are always syntactically wrapped in square brackets. e.g. `[2]`

 Field, Component, and Sub-Component are optional and can be omitted.
 If omitted and the field/component is made up of smaller units, then an array of values will be returned.

-For example to get all the components of the language codes in the 1st LAN segment you can use the get path `LAN[1]-2`
+For example, to get all the components of the language codes in the 1st LAN segment you can use the get path `LAN[1]-2`

 Field, Component, and Sub-Component are always prefixed with either a dot or a hyphen. e.g. `.2` or `-2`

-If you if there is only a single larger component, then the smaller divisions can be omitted, but if you specify the 1st smaller division, then it will return the larger component itself.
+If there is only a single larger component, then the smaller divisions can be omitted, but if you specify the 1st smaller division, then it will return the larger component itself.

 For example, `EVN-1.1.1` will return the same as `EVN-1.1` or `EVN-1`